26 December 2024

 Two members of the 1985 US Admiral’s Cup team competed against eight other boats for the Atlantic Perpetual Trophy.
 After a rushed trip to California from England, Bill Power’s Nelson/Marek 43 High Roler set the pace, winning three races to lead from the Frers 43 Shockwave and fellow team boat Sidewinder, a Reichel/Pugh 43.
 Meanwhile, Crazy Horse won four straight races in the City of San Francisco Trophy.
 She was the third lowest rating boat in a class of ten boats with a rating band of 10.7ft.
 The flood tides gave the bigger boats more time to work clear, but on the Bay, courses are tight, with short legs and turning marks that come around nearly as soon as a sail can be packed.
 That kept Crazy Horse within striking distance of quicker yachts such as the Soverel 55 The Shadow and the Frers 50 Tomahawk (second).
 The 1984 winner of this class, Blade Runner, was third.

-Blade Runner with spinnaker and blooper set and backlit by the Californian sun during the 1987 Big Boat Series (photo Phil Uhl)
+Blade Runner with her colourful spinnaker and blooper set and backlit by the Californian sun during the 1987 Big Boat Series (photo Phil Uhl)

 The 1986 series featured 53 boats.
 Gary Appleby's Farr 40 Sagacious came up from Australia to win the subjective 'overall boat of the series', a new award; bumper stickers and buttons proclaiming 'Shit Happens' made their first recorded appearance; Shockwave's 'Twisted Sisters' set a torrid fashion pace.
 IOR I - Infinity; IOR II - Roller; IOR III - Sleeper; One Ton - Sagacious.